Mortgage Basics

 New Brunswick Mortgage Brokers

-The Financial and Consumer Services Commission of New Brunswick regulates and licenses mortgage brokers and mortgage associates in New Brunswick.
-You must complete a specific education program in order to be licensed as a broker or associate.
+The Financial and Consumer Services Commission of New Brunswick regulates and licenses mortgage brokers and associates in New Brunswick

 Nova Scotia Mortgage Brokers

-Mortgage brokers needs to complete the Regulatory Information Program as a requirement of their mortgage broker licence through the Government of Nova Scotia.
+Mortgage brokers need to be licenced through the Government of Nova Scotia.

 Newfoundland and Labrador Mortgage Brokers